Fetch (Infamous): Critical reception

 Fetch received positive reviews from critics.
 Time described Fetch as "relatable", noting that she is part of a wider trend of strong lead female characters in video games which began in the 2000s.
 Hamza Aziz of Destructoid and Dan Stapleton of IGN both praised the character and its power and claimed that the character is a "badass" and "better than Second Sons".
-Kimberly Wallace of GameInformer called the character "interesting".
+Kimberly Wallace of Game Informer called the character "interesting".
 She further said that she "like Fetch because she's got moxie and isn't afraid to speak her mind or go with her gut."
 Wallace's colleague Andrew Reiner further opined that she was the most interesting character from The Second Son, and that she "stole the spotlight with her soulful story and down-to-earth demeanor".
 Reiner believed that she is a "fantastically written character", and rated the conclusion to her origin story in First Light highly.
 Jamie Trinca of VideoGamer praised Fetch for not being a generic male character who is tasked with saving the world; she instead a flawed anti-hero who has come to be defined by some extraordinarily bad decisions.
 Trinca found her "infinitely more interesting than Delsin Rowe”.

 Kevin VanOrd of GameSpot called Fetch an "engaging heroine".
 Daniel Bischoff of GameRevolution claimed that Fetch's neon powers were his favorite element in the game.
 Laura Francis of Eurogamer claimed that the neon-graffiti segments in the game felt like Fetch was "highly reminiscent of Jet Set Radio".
 In 2014, Andrew Webster of TheVerge claimed that the character was a PS4 female superhero.